-Cats are playful, persistent hunters.
-That can make it difficult to pair them with other animals, especially if the new pet is smaller.
-Docile, easy-going, and friendly, bearded dragons are a much-loved pet.
-However, it’s also a kind of lizard, and cats are known to hunt them.
-That can leave you afraid that your cat will attack your bearded dragon.
+Cats can be tenacious hunters, making it difficult to keep them in a house with small animals.
+Docile, easy-going, and friendly, bearded dragons are popular pets.
+However, they’re lizards, which cats are known to hunt.
+This can leave you concerned that your cat will attack or kill your bearded dragon.

 Can Bearded Dragons Live With Cats?

 There are many households where beardies and cats co-exist or even appear to be good friends.

 In fact, you can find pictures and videos online of these pets spending quality time together:

 Although you’d expect bearded dragons to be the prey of cats, this is rarely the case.
 Both animals seem to keep themselves to themselves, so they’re able to live side-by-side in relative harmony.

 If you’re considering adding a second animal to your feline household, bearded dragons can be a good choice due to their gentle nature.

 Any interest that bearded dragons show in cats will be friendly and curious.
 Paired with a cat’s indifference, these two animals can live together without confrontation and fighting.

 Of course, inter-species compatibility comes down to the individual animals’ personalities, so introductions should be controlled, and they shouldn’t be left alone together without supervision.

 Bearded dragons and cats get along because their personalities mesh well.
 That may be surprising since cats aren’t exactly known for their friendliness with smaller animals.